 4. Leak-proof vacuum-insulated coffee mug

 Oh, the cups of coffee that went cold while I was looking after baby….*sigh* I finally gave in and bought a travel cup.
-This was perfect.
+Actually, that one to the left.

 5. Wireless Headphones